 “The teachers I had were very, very good, always ready to help,” she said.
 “Knowing that we were all working during the day, they tried to make things convenient.
 We did projects that affected our lives in school.
 You could do a project on the guidance department in your school.”

 Budd-Jackson worked as assistant principal, and then principal, at Central High School before her promotion to assistant superintendent for the school system.

 She also has a doctorate in education from the University of Massachusetts.

 It was during her Tech years that she married Arthur Jackson, a fellow educator who retired several years ago as vice president for student affairs at Westfield State College.
 He is now vice chancellor for student affairs at University North Carolina at Charlotte.
 The couple raised two children, Kyle, who lives in Texas, and Tamara Dodds, who is a familiar face at AIC where she is the director of the Upward Bound program.
-Tamara's husband is Keshawn Dodds, the director of alumni relations at AIC, who, in January, will become the director of Greek Affairs.
+Tamara’s husband is Keshawn Dodds, the Director of Diversity and Community Engagement in AIC’s Diversity and Community Engagement Office.

 Tamara Dodds said she has always looked up to her mother.

 “She’s very giving of herself, and of her time.
 She’s always making sure that everyone is taken care of,” Dodds said.

 Indeed, Budd-Jackson makes such an impression that Dodds is often recognized as her mother’s daughter at community events, including parent events at the Alfred Zanetti Montessori School, where her daughter is in pre-school.

 “Every time we go out, all my life, people come up to talk about my mom,” Dodds said with a smile.
 “Everyone knows her.”

 AIC Professor of Education Augustus Pesce has known Budd-Jackson for many years, and understands the personal and professional qualities that have driven her success.